Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 How to Propagate Philodendron

-Propagation was intimidating to me at first, but it’s actually one of the easiest things you can do with philodendrons.
-Here’s the method that gave me a 75% success rate on my first try.
+Propagation intimidated me at first, but it’s one of the easiest things you can do with philodendrons — here’s the method that got me a 75% success rate on my first try (our propagation methods guide covers the broader how-to).

 The Key: Understanding Nodes

-A node is the small bump on the stem where leaves emerge.
-It’s also where new roots will grow.
+A node is the small bump on the stem where leaves emerge — and it’s also where new roots grow.
+The critical rule: without a node, a cutting cannot root.
+A leaf on its own will never become a plant.

 Water Propagation (Easiest Method)